 To determine if a crime has been committed and who was involved in committing it, police will conduct a criminal investigation.
 During this investigation, they will attempt to gather evidence to support a conviction in court.
 This evidence can include fingerprints, weapons, and witness testimonies.
 As such, a major part of any criminal investigation is asking questions of individuals who may have helpful information, or who might have been involved in the commission of the crime.

 At The Law Offices of Bryan R. Kazarian, we have helped countless clients successfully navigate the complicated, stressful criminal investigation process.
 We will analyze the details of your unique situation to determine how to best protect your rights and position you for a favorable outcome.
 If you are involved in any type of criminal investigation, even as a witness, you need legal representation.
-Contact The Law Offices of Bryan R. Kazarian today at 855-918-4253 for a free and confidential consultation about your case.
+Contact The Law Offices of Bryan R. Kazarian today at 855-918-4253 for a confidential consultation about your case.

 Innocence Will Not Protect You